Aashutosh1512/Aashutosh1512/README.md

 ---

 ### **About Me**
 I am a **Backend Developer** with expertise in building scalable distributed systems and middleware services.
 I hold a **Bachelor of Engineering (B.E.) in Information Technology** from [Institute of Engineering and Technology, DAVV](https://www.ietdavv.edu.in/), Indore.

+I am currently Working as Backend Developer at Anko Gcc Bangalore

 I specialize in **API integrations, system optimization, and cloud-native solutions**.
 I am also a **competitive programming enthusiast**, having solved 650+ problems on LeetCode and achieved a top 1.5% ranking in TCS CodeVita Season 11.